 During this season of milestones, CMS looks to works in the past century that have set the stage for composers today.
 These prophetic voices have pioneered innovations that have changed the current musical landscape, fascinating listeners and sparking curiosity.

 Nothing has fascinated, provoked, and unbridled music like explorations in tonalities and pitches.
 Composers’ experiments range from shaking up the hierarchy of tones with serialism to challenging the boundaries of discrete pitches.
 While Schoenberg wasn’t the very first to break free of tonality, he was a pioneer who unlocked boundless potential in the use of tones.
 His late String Trio maintains a strong sense of tradition, formally speaking, while using innovative intervallic relationships that generate raw energy.

-This concert is made possible, in part, by The Aaron Copland Fund for Music, the Howard Gilman Foundation, The Gladys Krieble Delmas Foundation, the Francis Goelet Charitable Leads Trusts, and the Virginia B. Toulmin Foundation.
+This concert is made possible, in part, by the Howard Gilman Foundation, Francis Goelet Charitable Lead Trusts, The Gladys Krieble Delmas Foundation, and the Virginia B. Toulmin Foundation.

 - Arnold Schoenberg Trio for Strings, Op.
 45 (1946)

 - Alexandra du Bois New Work (CMS Commission, World Premiere)

 - Tristan Murail Paludes for Flute, Clarinet, Violin, Viola, and Cello (2011)

 - Ben Johnston Quartet No. 4 for Strings, "Amazing Grace" (1973)